MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 1) Recharge the batteries of the system
 2) Check if SIM card has enough data, if not, recharge it
-3) Make sure all hardware is connected and working
+3) Make sure all hardware is connected
+4) Open Telegram on phone or have a friend use the bot for control